Revans72/Pattern-Library/components/buttons/icon-circle/description.md

-This is a circular icon button.
+This is the same as the icon button but using a circle rather than a box.